mmmuscus/Shadow-Functions-Engine/README.md

 lastPlayer.row = player.row;
 lastPlayer.col = player.col;
 ```
+With information from the last frame we can make the game run much faster and the graphics look much smoother, so we save the last position of our player character and the last frame of the screen (the screen of the console is segmented into two seperate arrays newScreen and newMenu, with their respective counterparts from the frame before being oldScreen and oldMenu, the explanation for this can be found [here](#2212-the-whys-of-the-fov-editors-and-the-explanation-of-the-newscreen-and-newmenu-arrays)).
 #### 2.1.2.2.
 Player and camera movement
 ###### This section was last checked in the 1.0.0. version of the engine
-With all of our existing input and information from the last frame, we can finally start to move the player!
-The first two functions are making sure the player moves according (if he can!) to the input.
-The final function sets up the direction in which the player is facing, this is also done with the input, if the D key is pressed the player will face right, if the W key is also pressed the player will face top AND right.
-Basically the player will face in whichever direction the inputs dictate in every frame:
 ```cpp
 player = playerMovement(player, isWPressed, isSPressed, isAPressed, isDPressed);
 player = keepInBounds(player, lastPlayer, newWorld);
 player = setDirections(player, isWPressed, isSPressed, isAPressed, isDPressed);
 ```
-We need the camera to follow our character, so next we are dealing with this problem.
-The first function detects where the camera should be, next we pan the camera in that direction (it should be noted that panning the camera is not done instantly and needs time to be in the desired position), lastly we make sure that the camera is not going out of bounds:
+With all of our existing input and information from the last frame, we can finally start to move the player!
+The first two functions are making sure the player moves according (if he can!) to the input.
+The final function sets up the direction in which the player is facing, this is also done with the input, if the D key is pressed the player will face right, if the W key is also pressed the player will face top AND right.
+Basically the player will face in whichever direction the inputs dictate in every frame.
 ```cpp
 whereToCamera = camMovement(whereToCamera, player);
 camera = cameraPan(camera, whereToCamera);
 camera = keepCamInBounds(camera, newWorld);
 ```
+We need the camera to follow our character, so next we are dealing with this problem.
+The first function detects where the camera should be, next we pan the camera in that direction (it should be noted that panning the camera is not done instantly and needs time to be in the desired position), lastly we make sure that the camera is not going out of bounds.
 #### 2.1.2.3.
 Producing the binary shading
 ###### This section was last checked in the 1.0.0. version of the engine
-Next we start preparing for the shading of the correct places.
-Firstly we apply the correct field of view.
-Then we find out where is the player situated in the selected field of view, this will act as an anchor point between the world and the FOV array.
-With the help of this anchor we add the FOV to the map, after this we will know which cells of the map are currently in the field of view of the player.
-The last thing we will need before we can start the shading is the point from which the player "sees", or from where we can cast lines to the correct places on the map:
 ```cpp
 setCurrentFov(player, currentFov, right, left, up, down, rightUp, rightDown, leftUp, leftDown);
 playerInFov = getPlayerPosInFov(player, playerInFov);